Call text of the ELSA-JTC2017 "Neuroethics" call

 After the evaluation and selection procedures are completed, each consortium selected to be funded is required to draft and sign a Consortium Agreement (CA) suitable to their own team.
 The CA will agree a common project start date, manage the delivery of project activities, finances and intellectual property rights (IPR), and avoid disputes which might be detrimental to the completion of the project.
 All consortia are strongly encouraged to sign the CA before the official project start date.
-Within the first six months after the project start date, the project co-ordinator must confirm towards the ELSA Neuroscience Joint Call Secretariat that the CA has been signed.
+The CA must be signed within the first six months after the project start date.

 5.3 Reporting Requirements

-On behalf of the research consortium, the project co-ordinator will be required to submit a brief annual scientific progress report on the project and one final report in the end, to the ELSA Neuroscience Joint Call Secretariat.
+On behalf of the research consortium, the project coordinator will be required to submit a brief annual scientific progress report on the project and one final report in the end, to the ELSA Neurosciences Joint Call Secretariat.
 Group leaders may be required to submit reports separately to their national funding organization; reporting guidance will be forwarded by the relevant funding organization, as applicable.

 Annual reports should be submitted by April-30 the following year.
 Annual reports do not need to be submitted if the project ends in the first three months of the following year (i.e. between January and March).
 In this case, the submission of a final report will suffice.
 However, instead of submitting the final report within the usual six month period (see below), the final report will be required within four months of project completion.

 The deadline for submitting final reports is six months after the end of the project.
-It is the task of the co-ordinators to determine a formal end date for project completion.
+It is the task of the coordinators to determine a formal end date for project completion.
 This is required, as partners may be granted extensions of differing duration.
-Co-ordinators will be informed about this procedure by the ELSA Neuroscience Joint Call Secretariat and will receive the report template in due course.
+Coordinators will be informed about this procedure by the ELSA Neurosciences Joint Call Secretariat and will receive the report template in due course.

 Funding recipients must ensure that all outcomes (publications, etc.) of transnational NEURON projects include a proper acknowledgement of ERA-NET NEURON and the respective funding partner organizations, and are in line with the relevant publication requirements.